 If you need to take a break, you may want to stop by Café Sybille (Karl-Marx-Allee 72; on the right side of the street if you are going east from Alexanderplatz).
 Not only does Café Sybille have great coffee and snacks, but also houses and displays many artifacts which illustrate the history and significance of Karl-Marx-Allee.

-What today is called the East Side Galley is the longest remaining section of the Berlin Wall.
-Today, this approximately 1.3 kilometer stretch of Berlin Wall remnant is a huge open air art gallery, said to be the largest such gallery in the world.
+What today is called the East Side Gallery is the longest remaining section of the Berlin Wall.
+Today, this approximately 1.3 kilometer stretch of Berlin Wall remnant is a huge open-air art gallery, said to be the largest such gallery in the world.

 A trip to the East Side Gallery is worthwhile if for nothing more than to stand next to the longest remaining portion of the Wall, to try and grasp what it must have been like to live on either side of this concrete and metal barrier.